PrashantIndurkar/formValidationV1/README.md

 # formValidationV1
 Created with CodeSandbox

-Created web app using js html css
+Created web app using js,html,Css.

 In V1 using condition statements.